adriabama06/react-route-nginx-docker-example/README.md

 # How works?
-First build the code, it generates static files and one index.html
-Nginx has the work of give the static files and if the route not exist return index.html to make React Router do the rest of the work.
+To understand the workflow, start by building the code.
+This process generates static files and an index.html file.
+Nginx is then responsible for serving the static files.
+If the requested route does not exist, Nginx returns the index.html file, allowing React Router to handle the rest of the application.

 > [!TIP]
-> For learn how I did this I recommend see the next files:
+> To delve into the implementation details, I recommend examining the following files:
 - [nginx.conf](./nginx.conf)
 - [Dockerfile](./Dockerfile)
 - [docker-compose.yml](./docker-compose.yml)

-The rest of the code is like other React + Vite code
+The remaining code follows the standard structure of a React + Vite application.

 # Deploy with Docker
-Befor any thing run the command below to build the code.
+Before proceeding, execute the following command to build the code.
 ```bash
 npm run build
 ```
 ## *Without* Docker compose
-Now you can build the Docker
+You can now build the Docker image using the following command
 ```bash
 docker build --tag react-route-nginx .
 ```

-And now you can run it
+And then run the Docker container
 ```bash
 docker run -p 80:80 -v ./dist:/usr/share/nginx/html -dt --rm --name react-route-nginx-server react-route-nginx
 ```

-For stop...
-First stop the container
+To stop the container, use
 ```bash
 docker stop react-route-nginx-server
 ```
-And remove the image, if you want :D?
+If you wish to remove the image, use
 ```bash
 docker rmi react-route-nginx
 ```

 ## *With* Docker compose *(better for me)*
-Thanks to Docker compose you can directly run the command below to start
+Thanks to Docker Compose, you can start the application with a single command
 ```bash
 docker compose up -d
 ```
-And the command blow to stop and clean up
+To stop and clean up, use the following command
 ```bash
 docker compose down --rmi all
 ```
+This approach simplifies the deployment process and enhances manageability.